 The red delicious is also one of the species of apple that is highest in nutrients, such as fiber and antioxidants.
 This leads to an interesting debate for many juicers, as most of the nutritional value of an apple is contained in its skin.

 To get the highest amount of nutrition from your apples, it makes sense to leave the skin on for the juicing process.
-(This produces ‘cloudy juice’, which is darker in color, and tastes different to what you may be used to).
+(This produces ‘cloudy juice’, which is darker in color, and tastes different from what you may be used to).

 The other side of the great apple skin debate is that most apples are heavily treated with pesticides, which may linger in the skin.
-So by leaving the skin on during juicing, you may also be introducing lead and arsenic in to your juice!
+So by leaving the skin on during juicing, you may also be introducing lead and arsenic into your juice!

 Of course, you can avoid the whole problem by taking a little bit more time and money to source organic apples for your juice.
 But not everybody is willing to do this, so leave the skin on at your peril!